 FDD is an Agile Methodology or a lightweight method for producing software.

 FDD Agile Methodology combines a quantity of best practices identified by the CMS website development industry into a cohesive entity.

 These methods are motivated by a perspective of functionality or features that is client-valued.
 Its foremost objective is to produce material, functional software frequently in a convenient way according to the Agile Manifesto principles.

-12 Things You Must Know about FDD Agile Methodology:
+12 Things You Must Know About FDD Agile Methodology:

 1. History of FDD Agile Methodology

 FDD was originally created by Jeff De Luca in 1997 to satisfy the particular requirements of a 50-person, 15-month project of software development at a bank in Singapore bank.
-This ended in a collection of five methods that comprised the growth of an overall method and the listing, preparation, plan, and construction of features.
+This ended in a collection of five methods that comprised the growth of an overall method and the listing, preparation, planning, and construction of features.